Engine Replacement Cost UK: 2026 Price Guide

 Excessive Oil Consumption

-If you’re topping up oil weekly or noticing blue smoke from the exhaust, worn piston rings or valve seals indicate serious internal damage.
-This often signals complete engine rebuild or replacement is needed.
+If you’re topping up oil weekly or seeing blue smoke from the exhaust, worn piston rings or valve seals indicate serious internal damage requiring engine replacement.

 Coolant in Oil